System Design Space

 Risks and limitations

-• GitOps requires strict access discipline and history immutability; bypassing the PR process becomes an operational risk.
+• GitOps requires strict access discipline and immutable change history; bypassing the PR process quickly becomes an operational risk.

-• Progressive delivery adds CRD and metrics integrations, so the complexity of the platform increases.
+• Progressive delivery adds custom resources and metrics integrations, so platform complexity increases.

-• Automation does not work without high-quality signal metrics and correct quality gates.
+• Automation does not work without good signals, metric gates, and quality gates.

 Related chapters